manikantaanirudh/Music-Genre-Classification/README.md

 ## Contributing

 Issues and pull requests are welcome.
 If proposing major changes, please open an issue first to discuss what you’d like to change.

-## License

-Add a license (e.g., MIT, Apache-2.0) to clarify usage and redistribution rights.
-If you add a `LICENSE` file, reference it here.